 Because the risk is low, so is the reward.
 CD rates may earn only slightly more interest than high-yield savings accounts.

-CDs aren’t a good option for growth, but they are a good way to earn interest safely if you can’t afford to take a risk on the stock market.
+CDs aren’t a good option for growth, but they are a good way to earn interest safely, especially when the federal interest rate is high.

 How Much Money Should a Beginner Investor Start With?

 One of the biggest misconceptions about investing is that you need thousands of dollars to get started.